 - Selected anesthesia services

-In the event of a diagnosis of breast or cervical cancer through the BCCCP, a woman may be eligible for Medicaid coverage.
+In the event of a diagnosis of breast or cervical cancer through the BCCCNP, a woman may be eligible for Medicaid coverage.
 If eligible, Medicaid will pay for all of her medical expenses for as long as she is being treated for the cancer.
-Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BCCCP.
+Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BCCCNP.